jio-gl/vixify/README.md

 Vixify Blockchain has a consensus algorithm that has very similar properties to Nakamoto Consensus, because is based on what we call: Synthetic Proof-of-Work.
 We define the later as:

 1. **Money Investment**: To start mining and competing *miners have to invest money*.
-On our case the need to hold some special coin stake on their coinbase wallet, in Nakamoto Consensus miners invest in special powerful hardware.
+On our case the need to hold some special coin stake on their coinbase wallet, in Nakamoto Consensus miners invest in special and powerful hardware.
-2. **Time Investment**: Depending on know much the invest they will have to also invest time.
-The *invest time inversally proportial to their money investment*.
+2. **Time Investment**: Depending on know much they invest they will have to also invest time.
+Their *time investment will be inversally proportial to their money investment*.
 3. **Random Timer**: Miners *run a timer with random time and the winner is the one with the smallest time*.
 In Vixify Consensus a private random timer is generated using the VRF and the VDF functions.
 On Nakamoto Consensus, looking for the pre-image generated an specially difficult hash has this property of a *random timer*.
 4. **Block Proposer is Unpredictable**: Miners (with less than 50% of the stake) don't know if their mined block or whose block will be chosen for consensus. *Next block proposer is not predictable*.
 5. **Block Proposer Chances are Predictable**: Miners might have some probabilistic hint that they are going to be the next block proposer but they are never certain, unless they have more than 50% of the stake and then they can start to do some attacks on the blockchain and eventually getting 100% of the stake and total control of the blockchain.